/ 10 min read

 The scam centers are industrial in scale.
 Compounds across Cambodia, Myanmar, and Laos hold thousands of workers—many trafficked from other countries—who are forced to run "pig butchering" scams.
 Victims, primarily in the U.S. and Europe, are groomed over weeks or months before being convinced to invest in fake cryptocurrency platforms.
 The FBI estimates these operations cost Americans alone $10 billion annually.

-The proceeds flow through a labyrinth of companies and cryptocurrencies before emerging "clean" in places like Singapore and Thailand.
+The proceeds flow through a network of companies and cryptocurrencies before emerging clean in places like Singapore and Thailand.
 The Finansia acquisition gave the network a crucial piece of infrastructure: a licensed financial institution that could bridge the gap between the crypto and traditional banking worlds.

 A Government Trapped By Its Own Elite